Ravi506051/spam_detection/README.md

 ## Requirements

 run this on your terminal
-pip install streamlit
+-pip install streamlit

-then run this to see the project working python -m streamlit run app.py
+then run this to see the project working
+-python -m streamlit run app.py